Thank you for your interest in Morrison Academy.

 Can my child live in the dormitory?

-Students must have attended a Morrison Academy campus for at least one year in order to be eligible to live in the dormitory.
+High school students must have attended a Morrison Academy campus for at least one year in order to be eligible to apply to live in the dormitory on the Taichung campus.
 Exceptions may be made for missionaries.
 Boarding applications will be considered on an individual basis and are separate from the school.

 School Culture 學校文化